mollie/commercetools/docs/createShipment.md

 # Creating Shipment/Capture on Mollie

-Creating a shipment on mollie is only required when paying with one of the pay later methods (Klarna Pay now, Klarna Pay later and Klarna Slice it).
+Creating a shipment on mollie is only required when paying with one of the pay later methods (e.g. Klarna Pay now, Klarna Pay later).
 [As explained in the docs, creating a shipment creates a capture for the funds](https://docs.mollie.com/reference/v2/shipments-api/create-shipment).

 **Conditions**